You are entering an

 If your child has previously played in AYSO, but not in the Fall 2013 season, select this option from the Welcome screen @ www.eAYSO.org:

 Follow the prompts to create an account.
 You will need to call our national help desk at 866-588-2976 the first time you use this system in order to link your child's record to your account.
 If you get a message stating your account already exists and are not able to remember your password, the help desk can also help you with that.
 Once you've called the help desk to link the records, log back in to eAYSO.org.
 Select the option on the left hand side of the screen that reads "Application for a returning player".
 You will then be able to complete the registration application online and make any updates as necessary.
-If you need to add additional players to your account, to back to the home screen and select the option that reads "Application for a new player".
-Then come to one of our in-person registration events to pay the fee and complete the registration process.
+If you need to add additional players to your account, go back to the home screen and select the option that reads "Application for a new player".
+Then come to one of our in-person registration events to pay the fee or pay online to complete the registration process.

 If you're child is new to AYSO, select the following option from the Welcome screen @ www.eAYSO.org:

 Follow the prompts to create an account.
 Once you login, select the the option on the left hand side of the page that reads "Application for a new player".
 Follow the prompts to fill in the required information and complete the application.
-Once this is completed, attend one of our in-person registration events to pay the fee and complete the registration process.
+Once this is completed, attend one of our in-person registration events to pay the fee or pay online to complete the registration process.

 Children must be 4 years old by July 31st to play in the Fall season and must be 4 years old by April 1st to play in the Spring Season.